How to Migrate from WebView2 to IronPDF in C#

 End Class

-The WebView2 version requires asynchronous initialization with EnsureCoreWebView2Async(), navigation via NavigateToString(), an unreliable Task.Delay(2000) to wait for rendering, and interaction with the DevTools Protocol.
-IronPDF eliminates this ceremony entirely—create a renderer, render HTML, save.
+The WebView2 version requires asynchronous initialization with EnsureCoreWebView2Async(), navigation via NavigateToString(), a Task.Delay(2000) to wait for rendering, and a final PrintToPdfAsync call that returns a Task<bool> indicating success.
+IronPDF eliminates this ceremony—create a renderer, render HTML, save.

 For advanced HTML-to-PDF scenarios, see the HTML to PDF conversion guide.